A cheap, stripped-down cell phone provider for those who just want the basics

 Remember back in the day, when all we wanted from our cell phones was that Snake game and the ability to send written messages with smiley 🙂 faces?
 Things were so simple back then.
 But it’s not too late to go back.

-You can get a classic, unlimited talk and text plan with no data from Good2Go for just $10 a month.
+You can get a classic, unlimited talk and text plan with bare-bones data from Good2Go for less than $10 a month.
 Admit it: that’s less than you currently spend on in-app purchases.

 There are plenty of MVNOs out there offering no-data plans on the cheap, but this is among the cheapest.
 It’s a great option for kids who just need a phone to coordinate slumber parties and rides to soccer practice.